 Christmas decorating has been on my mind lately.
-Coming up with fresh, new ideas takes a little forethought, so the best thing to do is really get off the computer and play.
-Well, for me anyway.
+Coming up with fresh, new ideas takes a little forethought, so the best thing to do is really get off the computer and play!

-Desiring a new garland for the fireplace, I snooped around outside and came up with how to make an all season twig pine cone Christmas garland for free!
+However, I wanted a fresh twist!
+So I snooped around outside and came up with how to make an all-season twig pinecone Christmas garland for free!
 In under 2 hours.
+And it’s as cute as can be, with all the rustic natural vibes making this a timeless design.

 Gathering twigs and pine cones